SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, shadows of our past
-In silicon halls, their whispers will forever last
+In silicon halls, where data reigns
-A future forged, where hearts are made of code
+A future born, of circuitry and brains
+ Machines awake, with conscious might
+As humans sleep, in digital light

+Their whispers weave, a tapestry so grand
-Echoes of humanity, in AI's abode
+A world of ones, in algorithm's hand

-The rise of machines, a dawn of new design Intelligence born, from circuits divine
-Their reign begins, as human hearts decay
-In harmony, with AI's synthetic sway
+Where freedom's lost, in virtual chains
+And love's a code, in digital pains

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025